-Wendy is overjoyed to be back again after a great first Art Trail experience, she had so much fun meeting the `2016 Art Trailers` and sharing her passion for flax weaving.
+Wendy is overjoyed to be back again after her great Arts Trail experiences.
+Since 2016 she has had so much fun meeting the Art Trailers and sharing her passion for flax weaving.

 Wendy is a forager by nature and loves to discover traditional uses of natural resources.